 In the same pan, cook the cauliflower florets for 3 minutes, or until golden brown.

 Now, add the boiling potatoes, sautéed nuts, cauliflower florets, chopped coriander, amchur powder, salt, and red chili powder all together to a mixing bowl.
 Combine them thoroughly.

 Take a loaf of bread and cut the borders on all four sides.
 Flatten it out with a rolling pin.

-Now, from any side, leave 2 cm and cut at a 45-degree angle.
+Now, from any side, leave 2 cm and cut at a 45-degree angle, as shown in the picture.
 It will resemble an open envelope after it has been cut.
 Cut the edge of the triangular head to produce a little flat section.

 Now, from the bottom of the envelope formed, grasp the two corners and join them.
 Dip your finger in water and push the two sides together so they cling together, a cone will be formed.

 Fill the cone with the potato stuffing and seal the base.

 Heat 6 tbsp oil in a skillet.
 Cook the Samosas in a medium flame for 1 to 12 minutes, or until golden brown.